mikifi/mikifi-nginx-letsencrypt/README.md

 the  given domain can be installed and refreshed more or less automatically.

 The approach used are a combination of the solutions described by these resources:

 1. http://www.automationlogic.com/using-lets-encrypt-and-docker-for-automatic-ssl/
 2. https://manas.tech/blog/2016/01/25/letsencrypt-certificate-auto-renewal-in-docker-powered-nginx-reverse-proxy.html
 3. https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion

 # How to use it #

-One way to use this nginx reverse proxy Docker image is to use docker-compose to combine this image with the letsencrypt image and your backend service image.
+One way to use this nginx reverse proxy Docker image is combine it with the letsencrypt image and your backend service image using docker-compose.

 ## Docker Compose ##